bguiz/cordova-network-status/README.md

 # `cordova-network-status`

+Wrapper around the standard Cordova network connectivity status features, plus WinJS'/ Windows Phone's alternative, and incompatible APIs that acomplish the same thing.

 ## Status

-This project is merely a demo, and is very much a work in progress.
+This project is merely a demo, and is very much a **work in progress**.
 If anything works, or is even complete... that's a bonus!

 ## Instructions